×

 We asked retirees if they have access to good medical care in China.
 They wrote:

 "It is difficult unless you have someone who speaks English go with you to explain the problem.
 After that it is easy.
 I have been three time to the hospital.
 Once to have a mole removed from my face directly in front of my ear under my side burns (so to speak) and have it biopsied. about 1,200 yuan including anti-biotics. or about $200.
 Another time was for an eye infection about 200-300 yuan for medicine (office visits are almost free) and to have a new prescription for my eyeglasses which had to be done at the hospital.
 I paid $0.50 for the exam (not to sure if they meant to charge more, they wanted me to buy the glasses there but they wanted 3,500 yuan about $581 USD (I do need progressive lenses and am very far sighted (+7 to +9 diopter correction I can barely make out the letters at the top of the eyechart!)
 I said "No way" and left.
 I later bought them for 1,028 yuan ($170USD).
 The hospital go out of there way to set me up with doctors that have some English ability and in one case they called in someone like an orderly who had been to America for college and was very good at English and he was i big help.
 Prescription medication is very expensive.
-I have diabetes, high blood pressure and cholesterol for $30USD I got my medicine in the USA for 90 days here it runs about 400 yuan for 30 days or about $66USD," explained one retiree living in Nanning, Guangxi Provence.
+I have diabetes, high blood pressure and cholesterol for $30USD I got my medicine in the USA for 90 days here it runs about 400 yuan for 30 days or about $66USD," said a person in Nanning, Guangxi Provence.

 "Yes and not as expensive as US.
 Must go to major hospital for clean facilities and care.
 One hospital we visited an old family friend in was comparable to what i would expect to find in a poor part of Tijuana, Mexico.
-I had 3 crowns and a root canal done on my teeth for $1,200 total and that was a month ago and everything is fine," explained a retiree in Xi'an.
+I had 3 crowns and a root canal done on my teeth for $1,200 total and that was a month ago and everything is fine," remarked one retiree in Xi'an.

 View More Answers